-Coconut water comes from young coconuts, and is water like in texture.
+Coconut water comes from young coconuts and is water like in texture.
 Don’t confuse it with coconut milk which is white in color, and high in fat.

 We do get juices here, mostly the ones very high in antioxidants, like Acai Berry, Pomegranate juice and Trader Joe’s Power of 7 juice.

-We are always intentionally trying to keep our son from developing sweet tooth.
+We are always intentionally trying to keep our son from developing a sweet tooth.
 Since early age is the best time to inculcate better food habits than trying to rectifying ourselves in 30’s.
 So, chocolates, fruit juices, “fruit snacks” and popsicles are an absolute occasional treat.